wesaraw/grocery-app-and-list/README.md

 non‑prepped meal from their subscriptions is rotated in.
 On non‑cooking days a non‑prepared meal is chosen.
 These calendars drive the meal math so ingredient needs reflect the actual days users plan to eat.

+You can view this schedule by opening the **Meal Planner** (from the popup or the inventory timeline) and clicking **Calendar**.
+A new window lets you pick a user and date range to see what meals they will eat each day.